-Raising Exceptions.
-An exception may be raised either explicitly through an invocation of raise (desugared to do raise), or through a blocked receive call where the partner endpoint has been cancelled.
-Thus, we know statically where any exceptions may be raised.
+Raising exceptions.
+An exception may be raised either explicitly through raise (desugared to do raise), or a blocked receive where the peer endpoint has been cancelled.
+Thus, we know statically where exceptions may be raised.
 To support cancellation of closures on the client, we adorn closures with an explicit environment field that can be directly inspected.
 Currently, Links does not closure-convert continuations on the client, so we use a workaround to simulate cancelling a resumption (as required by the translation [-]).
 When compiling client code, for each occurrence of do raise, we compile a function that inspects all affected variables and cancels any affected endpoints in the continuation.
 For each occurrence of receive, we compile a continuation to cancel affected endpoints to be invoked by the runtime system if the receive operation fails.